Ryan-Ali-21/PersonalPortfolio/content/blog/hugo-github-netlify-cms.md

 ---
 title: Hugo + Github + Netlify CMS
 date: 2022-01-23T01:44:12.070Z
-darft: false
+draft: false
-tags:
+tags: ['Webdev', 'Website']
-  - Webdev
 ---
 Basically how I built this web site and how I should go along if I were to build others